awslabs/speke-reference-server/MEDIAPACKAGE_CONFIG.md

 1. Create an HLS endpoint and select Encrypt content.
 1. For Resource ID, enter any valid string.
+Consider using a UUID or GUID.
 1. For System ID, enter
 ```
 81376844-f976-481e-a84e-cc25d39b0b33